 The circular edge of the wireless charging device is made up of a satin black plastic and this is where you will find the Micro USB that powers the device, the indicator LED and nothing else.

-Size wise we found the device not too obtrusive at all (being only 3.7 inches in diameter and 0.6 inches deep) and with it being made up of all black materials we found the device blend nicely into its environment.
-Which is great if you are placing this device in an area like the bedroom and the like.
+Size-wise we found the device not too obtrusive at all (being only 3.7 inches in diameter and 0.6 inches deep) and with it being made up of all black materials we found the device blend nicely into its environment.
+This is great if you are placing this device in an area like the bedroom and the like.

 Finally, the charging pad is lightweight and only weighs in at 80g which didn’t detract from the overall feeling of the device.